SilvioGiunge/wmi_query_to_dict/README.md

 # wmi-query
-###Get wmi class object from msrpc
+### Get wmi class object from msrpc
-#### Version: 0.1.2
+#### Version: 0.1.3

-The script wmi_query make a query and print on the screen the wmi class object.
+The script wmi-query make a query and print on the screen the wmi class object.
 Both keys and values will be printed for each object returned by the query.

 ## USAGE: